 Liverpool has no shortage of hotels for you to stay in, from the chain hotels like Premier Inn and Jury’s Inn to unique, boutique hotels.
 Here are a few of my favourites:

 - Hope Street Hotel: We stayed in the Hope Street Hotel, the city’s first boutique hotel, located in Liverpool’s Georgian Quarter.
-Whilst the outside of the building is more traditional, the inside is simplistic, contemporary and elegant in design.
-It’s known for being a bit of a celebrity hotspot – I saw Oscar winner, Adrien Brody as I was checking out.
+Whilst the outside of the building is more traditional, the inside is simplistic, contemporary, and elegant in design.
+It’s known for being a bit of a celebrity hotspot – I saw Oscar winner, Adrien Brody as I was checking out – smiled, and said “Hello”.

-- Hard Days Night Hotel: If you’re a big Beatles fan, the Hard Days Night Hotel is the natural choice and it’s only a 1-minute walk from The Cavern and Mathew Street.
+- Hard Days Night Hotel: If you’re a big Beatles fan, the Hard Days Night Hotel is a natural choice and it’s only a 1-minute walk from The Cavern and Mathew Street.